Rev. Allie Rosner Bass

 Allie attended Emory University’s Candler School of Theology, where she worked at a women’s shelter and at an inner city church.
 Upon graduating from seminary, she worked as an intern for several months at Rising Hope United Methodist Mission Church in Alexandria.
 Allie was the associate pastor at Williamsburg United Methodist Church before moving to Arlington.
 Her passion is strengthening the church’s connections with the community and world around it through service and outreach.
 In preaching and teaching, she loves to try to look at scripture and tradition in new ways.

-Allie married her husband Jon in July 2014, and they have a daughter, Evelyn, and a cat, Dobby.
+Allie married her husband Jon in 2014.
+They have two daughters, Evelyn and Lydia, and a cat, Dobby.
 Allie spends what free time she has running, baking cookies (to cancel out the running), and learning new languages.
 She loves to travel and has visited six continents–only Antarctica to go!